 Ninth Letter: “You guys should change your names to the Marvel Soap Opera & Murder Co.
 Inc. Just like Spidey, you re giving my ulcers ulcers!”

 . . .
-And then Roy Thomas (or whoever) returned to declare the following:
+And then, whoever it was working on the letters page returned to declare the following:

 And that’s how it went, folks.
 Schizoid!
 Utterly schizoid!!